-It's easy to find companies that sell hybrid tulips and daffodils, but finding species bulbs is a lot trickier.
 There are a number of small nurseries and seed companies that specialize in species bulbs, and also some specialist plant societies that offer seed exchanges.
-Like most small organizations, they are generally labors of love that make little or no profit.
-They can't afford to advertise themselves broadly or send free catalogs to millions of people.
+Like most small organizations, they are generally labors of love that afford to advertise themselves broadly or send free catalogs to millions of people.

-So to increase their visibility, and help keep our favorite suppliers in business, the members of the Pacific Bulb Society discussion list compiled this list of their favorite species bulb sources.
-These sources were all nominated by members of the list.
+So to increase their visibility, and help keep our favorite suppliers in business, the members of the Pacific Bulb Society discussion list compiled a directory of our favorite species bulb sources.
+Scroll down for the list.
 We excluded catalogs that resell bulbs and seeds grown by big mass-market firms (they are very capable of promoting themselves), companies that have recently generated a significant number of unresolved complaints among our members, and companies that are known to dig wild bulbs for sale (the only exception is rescue missions where bulbs are about to be destroyed by development).

 If you're searching for a particular plant, you can use the custom search box below to look for it in our suppliers list.
-It searches the websites of all the suppliers we've listed.
+It searches the websites of all the suppliers that have websites.
 Note that this will return all references to that plant, even if they're just notes or pictures.
 But it should help to narrow down your search.